jbeckhardt/url-miner/README.md

 The output files is a csv with two fields.
 The first is the URL.
 The second is the availability of the domain.
 A value of 0 means the domain is unavailable.
 A value of 1 means the domain is available.

 ## Additional Notes
 The current version of this uses dictionaries and word part lists culled from the internet.
 Unfortunately, I did not document these at the time of discovery.
-We will update the documentation as we know ore.
+We will update the documentation as we know more.